With about 60 crews, our volunteers are responsible for running every aspect of the festival!

 This is another of our large crews with over 200 volunteers.
 The crew patrols the festival site, maintains crowd security and enforces policies set by the Winnipeg Folk Fest.
 You are an ambassador for the festival so think PR in everything you do!
 Smile and chat with the folks that you meet, whether it’s patrons, performers or other volunteers.
 The volunteers interested in working on this crew must be able to remain calm under pressure and deal with tense situations.
 They also need to be able to walk for four hours.
 Conflict resolution training or skills is an asset.
 Volunteers applying to this crew may need a criminal record check.

-If you have experience with cash and have earned a “Serving it Safe” certificate, give our Tavern a try.
+If you have experience with bartending and have earned a “Serving it Safe” certificate, give our Tavern a try.
 This is one of the most fast-paced environments on the festival site.
-The crew handles all alcohol sales on site, providing beer, wine and coolers in our three taverns (front-of-house, backstage and satellite).
+The crew handles all alcohol on site, providing beer, wine and coolers in our three taverns (front-of-house, backstage and satellite).
 If you are friendly, responsible and can pour well, you’d be a great addition to this crew.
 Volunteers must be 18 years of age and may be subject to a criminal record check.
+There is an expectation that you can lift 50lbs.

 Are you able to repair instruments and stage equipment?
 Do you have basic knowledge of stage and sound equipment?
 If so, you might make a perfect Technical Services volunteer!